RobG66/Gamelist-Manager/README.md

  I'm moderately disabled with my hands/arms so doing a lot of keyboard work is extremely difficult for me.
 It causes me physical pain too.
 But, it helps my emotional state to tinker on this so it is a trade off I guess.
 I should slow down a bit though.

- Release 3.0 introduces preliminary scraping for Arcade (MAME/FBNeo) via ArcadeDB.
-If you notice any problem, please open an issue.

- Known limitations:
-  - Last scraper date is not set (yet)
-  - ArcadeDB scraping is limited in what it provides for images and metadata, but it is quick.

 ![image](https://github.com/RobG66/Gamelist-Manager/assets/91415974/bc72b184-4ed0-4727-9fdc-474ec075a355)